-One of the most effective fraud-prevention measures is recognizing and preventing phishing attempts—fraudulent attempts to get sensitive information like usernames and passwords.
+One of the most effective fraud-prevention measures is recognizing and preventing phishing attempts.
 Below are some tips to protect yourself.

 - Beware of text messages and emails from individuals or organizations asking you to click on a link or open an attachment.
 Don’t click anything.
 Block and delete.

 - Be wary if you’re seeing spelling mistakes in emails or text messages.